SaajidParker/PomodoroTimer/README.md

 This is a pomodoro timer created using Python and the pygame libraries.
 It allows the user to take long breaks, short breaks, and to start and pause the pomodoro timer at will.
-Also includes my favourite anime series as the background art for the application window.
+Also includes my favourite anime series as the background artwork for the application window.